-- Depending of the city, sometimes is necessary to book in advance, but often, as in the case of São Paulo Free walking tour, it was not mandatory, you just show up at the place and 15 minutes before the time to start indicated by their Official Website;
+- Depending on the city, sometimes is necessary to book in advance, but often, as in the case of the São Paulo Free walking tour, it was not mandatory, you just show up at the place and 15 minutes before the time to start indicated by their Official Website;

-- The tour in São Paulo was totally in English language;
+- The tour in São Paulo was totally in the English language;

-- The tour guides were really knowledgeable and gave us impressed quality of explanations, suggestions and friendly service.
+- The tour guides were really knowledgeable and gave us the impressive quality of explanations, suggestions, and friendly service.
 The guides were speaking through a microphone, making it easy to understand;

 - At the end of the Tour, if you liked your experience with the guides (and let’s say that we liked ours a lot), they ask for a tip that is totally up to you, sometimes they specify an amount in advance, sometimes not, but let’s say in São Paulo they asked for R$ 30.00 that is less than $ 10.00cad if you convert the current, so we gave a little more because we really enjoyed.